This post contains affiliate links which means if you click and buy I will make a commission. See my full policy for details.

 8. Add Some Flavor

-If you don’t want to put the fruit directly in your water (because fruit does get slimy after sitting in water for so long), you can opt to buy water bottles that come with strainers like this one.
+If you don’t want to put the fruit directly in your water (because fruit does get slimy after sitting in water for so long), you can opt to buy water bottles that come with strainers.

 What are some things that have helped you drink more water?